Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Antenna Selection with Reconfigurable Polarization

-The diagonal components of (\ref{eq:HlocalHlocalH}) are maximized with EW polarization reconfiguration, since each $\widetilde{H}^{\rm eff}_{{\rm EW}, k}$ is tuned according to its optimal polarization vectors, as described in (\ref{eq:EW polarizationRx}) -- (\ref{eq:TxHpd}).
-Hence, effective SNR in (\ref{eq:SNROpt1}) is maximized.
-Meanwhile, polarization vectors in global polarization reconfiguration are optimized for the full channel impulse response matrix; therefore, diagonal components of (\ref{eq:HGlobalHGlobalH}) are not maximized for $L_t < N_t$.
+The diagonal components of (\ref{eq:HlocalHlocalH}) are maximized with EW polarization reconfiguration, since $\widetilde{H}^{\rm eff}_{{\rm EW}, k}$ is tuned for each $k$ according to its optimal polarization vectors, as described in (\ref{eq:EW polarizationRx}) -- (\ref{eq:TxHpd}).
+Hence, $\gamma_{{\rm sum}, k}^{\rm EW}$ is maximized.
+Meanwhile, polarization vectors in global polarization reconfiguration are optimized for the full channel impulse response matrix, $H^{\rm eff}$ regardless of $k$; therefore, diagonal components of (\ref{eq:HGlobalHGlobalH}) are not maximized for $L_t < N_t$.
 That is, those diagonal elements are aligned with (\ref{eq:Opt_Tx_Pol_vector}) -- (\ref{eq:Opt_Rx_Pol_angle}), which maximizes diagonal elements of $H^{\rm eff}(H^{\rm eff})^{\dagger}$.
-Nonetheless, global polarization reconfiguration also satisfactorily increases the effective SNR of the system even when applied to each $\widetilde{H}^{\rm eff}_{{\rm G}, k}$.
+Nonetheless, global polarization reconfiguration also successfully increases the sum of squared singular values, $\gamma_{{\rm sum}, k}^{\rm G}$ for the considered $k$ with less complexity than EW polarization reconfiguration even when applied to each $\widetilde{H}^{\rm eff}_{{\rm G}, k}$.
 Further, as $L_t$ approaches $N_t$, $\widetilde{H}_{ {\rm EW}, k}^{\rm eff}$ approaches $\widetilde{H}_{ {\rm G}, k}^{\rm eff}$.
 Although EW polarization reconfiguration outperforms global polarization reconfiguration, the latter offers an advantage in the complexity and the corresponding computation time.